 Dermatest Approved Toilet Paper: All’swell Pure Joy Toilet Paper

-Those with sensitivity issues like to go minimal wiping so it causes less irritation and this toilet paper stays strong while also being gentle.
+Those with sensitivity issues like to go with minimal wiping so it causes less irritation and this toilet paper stays strong while also being gentle.
 For those with toilet paper allergies, it is dye, fragrance, and ink-free for a soothing wipe experience without risking any rash or flare-up.
 It was tested by a dermatological company in Germany and passed with flying colors.

-This is not an ecological friendly choice as it does use virgin wood pulp.
+This is not an ecologically friendly choice as it does use virgin wood pulp.
 This is good news for those that don’t like to use recycled toilet paper since it can be rough.
 This isn’t nearly as soft as some other brands like Quilted Northern, but the chemical-free experience is a bonus.

 What To Avoid When You Have A Toilet Paper Sensitivity